jedluk/player/README.md

 New file will be placed in `client/translations/lang.json`

 2. Translate all values , and adjust file name (filename should match your locale)
 3. Go to ```AppContext.tsx``` and update ***locales*** array with your locale.
 You can modify array in a way you want.
 Basically array determines order in which translations are loaded after clicking button.
 You can leave only yours locale (no possibilty to change language), or put it somwhere in the array.
-It must be reflected on server side validation -> please visit ***preferences.js*** and update language validator.
+It must be reflected on server side validation -> please visit ***preferences.js*** and update language base types.
 4. Regenerate types on client side (types are creted dynamically based on exisitng data)
 ```sh
 cd client